sayakura/Notes-in-Markdown/Vuex.md

 	computed:{
 		...mapGetters([ // here u add three dots becuase then u can mix your own computed
 					//properties with the ones from map getters as well
 					// having this will cause an unexpected syntax error but it can be easily resolved with
 					// npm install --save-dev babel-preset-stage-2
 					// after the command runs, go to .babelrc add ["stage-2"] as a new preset.
 		'doubleValue',
 		//...
 		]);
 	}
+	methods: {
+		increment() {
+			this.$store.commit('increment');
+		}
+	}
+	// or
+	import { mapMutations } from 'vuex';
+	methods: {
+		...mapMutations([
+			'increment',
+		])
+	}
+	// or
+	import { mapActions } from 'vuex';
+	methods: {
+		...mapActions(
+			//...
+		)
+	}
 	this.$store.state.name++;
 	// or
 	return this.$store.getters.doubleValue;